VISION 7: - REVELATION 17:1- 22:5: - SEVEN LAST VISIONS.

 (iii) Then there is a marriage supper in heaven (Revelation 19:6) –in the Father’s house.

 The guests and the bride are the same, but seen from different viewpoints.
-The Bride is Zion, the whole people of God seen as an entity.
-The Guests are the individual members of the Bride, the individual Christians.
+The Bride is

 The actual marriage supper follows the events of v 11-16, which describe the Bridegroom, all decked out and ready for his marriage coming to collect the Bride.